jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 ## Conclusion

 Thanks for reading!
-Hopefully this example will help other who have fallen into a few traps like I did.
-You'll likely need to make adjustments based on your project like making a proper check against a host url but this should be a great start for your next reCaptcha integrated form component.
+Hopefully this example will help others who have fallen into the same traps I did.
+You'll likely need to make adjustments based on your project like making a proper check against a host url and setting api key attributes but this should be a great start for your next reCaptcha integrated form component.

 ### Other Helpful Resources